 It can help people struggling with a host of different situations.
 Anyone who has emotional issues or is going through a bad phase in life can benefit from talk therapy.
 Some of the top applications of talk therapy include:

-- It also helps people cope better with traumatic life events such as death, job loss, financial losses, infertility, or abuse
+- Coping with trauma: It also helps people cope better with traumatic life events such as death, job loss, financial losses, infertility, or abuse

-- People suffering from chronic or life-threatening medical conditions such as diabetes, heart disease, cancer, multiple sclerosis, obesity can also better manage their mental well-being through talk therapy
+- Dealing with illness: People suffering from chronic or life-threatening medical conditions such as diabetes, heart disease, cancer, multiple sclerosis, obesity can also better manage their mental well-being through talk therapy

-- Families that are splitting up or dealing with difficult circumstances such as addiction, a child with special needs or adjustment issues upon relocating can also benefit from group talk therapy sessions.
+- Difficult personal circumstances: Families that are splitting up or dealing with difficult circumstances such as addiction, a child with special needs or adjustment issues upon relocating can also benefit from group talk therapy sessions.

-- It is also effective in anger management
+- Anger: It is also effective in anger management

 Related Reading: Signs He Has Sex With You But Doesn’t Love You Anymore